prog4biol/soc2020/sort_log2fold/README.md

 ENSGALG00000031812	TDRKH	4.17455719510327e-08	1.7
 ENSGALG00000027961	PCASP2	1.69866188570141e-31	1.7
 ```
-That is what we want!!
+ - That is what we want!!

-Let's save the top 100 up-regulated genes.
+Let's save the top 100 up-regulated genes:
 ```
 $ tail -r -n100 logfold_sorted.tsv > top_100_up_regulated.tsv
 ```

 ## Most signficant changes
-Now let's get only that genes that have a large difference between the two conditons
+Now let's get only that genes that have a large difference between the two conditons, based on the value of the log fold change.

-Filter out all lines that are > -2:
+Let's find and keep the genes that are significantly down-regulated, log2foldchange <= -2.
+Filter, or remove all lines that are > -2.

+Find the line number of the last line we want to keep:
 ```
 cat -n top_100_dn_regulated.tsv | more
 ...